Pair of crashes on I-95 in Warwick snarls morning commute

 WARWICK, R.I.
-(WPRI) — Traffic is backed up on I-95 after a pair of crashes in Warwick during Tuesday morning’s commute.
+(WPRI) — Traffic was backed up on I-95 for more than an hour after a pair of crashes in Warwick during Tuesday morning’s commute.

 Just before 6 a.m., the R.I.
 Department of Transportation (RIDOT) reported crashes on both the northbound and southbound lanes near Exit 27.

-RIDOT said a crash with a truck rollover on the northbound lanes is causing the left and left-center lanes to be blocked.
+RIDOT said a crash with a truck rollover on the northbound lanes caused the left and left-center lanes to be blocked.

-The left lane is also blocked on the southbound side due to a separate crash.
+The left lane was also blocked on the southbound side due to a separate crash.

 No word on any injuries or what led up to the crashes.